milesj/forum/readme.md

 # Forum v2.3 #

 A fully robust and powerful CakePHP forum plugin.
+Integrates with an external user system, support for topic and forum subscriptions, and many more features listed below.

+This version is only compatible with CakePHP 1.3.

+## Compatibility ##

+* v2.x - CakePHP 1.3
+* v3.x - CakePHP 2.0

 ## Requirements ##

-* CakePHP 1.3 (Tested with 1.3.9)
 * PHP 5.2, 5.3
 * Utils Plugin - https://github.com/CakeDC/utils